The deadline for May and November 2020 graduates is March 31, 2020. The deadline for March 2021 graduates is November 16, 2020.

 - You do not have to fulfill an Ec writing requirement or a theory prerequisite requirement.

 - Only Ec courses and explicitly cross-listed or jointly-offered courses count for the secondary.
 Exception: only one of Statistics 100, 104, 109, or 110; Applied Math 101; or Math 154 can qualify as one of the three courses under requirement 3.
+Students cannot count one of those AND Ec 20 towards the secondary.

 - Students can count only one non-Harvard-term-time course towards their Ec secondary field requirements.
 This includes approved Harvard Summer School ec courses, approved Study Abroad ec courses, and approved cross-registered ec courses at MIT.